Save the Date!

 - Does this session encourage engagement, interactivity, or unique approaches to virtual presentation formats?

 - Does this proposal address or center BIPOC, student, new professional perspectives and experiences and/or perspectives beyond academic institutions?

-The Forum Committee strongly encourages proposals including a diversity of views, including members of BIPOC communities, students, new professionals, and first-time attendees.
-We welcome proposals from archivists, librarians, digital archives software and systems providers (vendors), scholars, and other individuals working with digital archives or forensics on a regular basis.
-We particularly welcome submissions from individuals working outside of the United States and/or outside of academic and special collections libraries.
+The Forum Committee strongly encourages proposals from a diversity of views, including members of BIPOC communities, students, new professionals, and organizations and individuals working outside of academic and special collections libraries and archives.

 Eligibility & Requirements